instana/nodejs/CONTRIBUTING.md

  - Push the commit and the tag created by `npm version` to GitHub, e.g. `git push --tags origin master`.

 ### Pushing Artifacts to NPM
-Once the released is properly commited and tagged, you can release the artifact to NPM in the following way:
+Once the release is properly committed and tagged, you can release the artifact to NPM in the following way:

 ```
 # you will be prompted for a 2FA code/OTP (one time password).